ScienceWolf666/ScienceWolf666/README.md

 ### Glad to see you here !
-- I specialize in the management and administration of server and computer local networks.
-In the meantime, I run an IT server/community and players called "Magic Players©".
+- I specialize in managing and administering local computer and server networks.
+In the meantime, I run a small discord server / community whose theme is mainly based on Technology (IT) and Computer Games called "Magic Players©".
+Sometimes I also deal with virtualization and containerization of network services and their hosting.
+- I also like to write (Front End) websites, mostly for larger projects I use graphic-block tools like ( WebFlow and Nicepage )
 #

 <div align="center">🔌 ┃ Technical specification of my main PC setup</div>